DiegoFloresWenHao/ICP_Coder/benchmark/advanced/icp-coder/README.md

 # CQT Token (Motoko / DFX)

-Fungible token canister (ERC-20 style) in Motoko with a simple guessing game that mints a prize on a correct guess.
+Fungible token canister in Motoko with a simple guessing game that mints a prize on a correct guess.

 ## Requirements